6rz6/Cosmos-SDK-EVMOS-Tutorial/README.md

 # Cosmos-SDK-EVMOS-Tutorial
-Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS - A simple to follow tutorial (Docker image and link to cosmos sdk official docs[https://tutorials.cosmos.network/tutorials/2-setup/])
+Create your own blockchain and Validator Nodes using the Cosmos SDK and EVMOS - A simple to follow tutorial (for the complete SDK Tutorial see reference 1 below)

 ## Its easy Getting Started
-1. Install the lastest GO version[https://go.dev/doc/install] and remove previous versions
+1. Install the lastest [GO version](https://go.dev/doc/install) and remove previous versions

 Linux CLI:
 ```